ShZil/network-utilities/Scanner/README.md

 ### 2023-04-23
+[14:36] Matt & I are having a convo over some tea, and we got to discussing the Discovery extension.

+"Why not utilise a server", he asked.
+Security & Privacy.
+I don't want users of this service/tool to have any information exposed.

+[14:41] You don't have to enable it, and it should be possible to detect others without revealing yourself.
+Maybe just UDP broadcast with Raw=name?

+Suggested he, check how DHCP broadcasts work, and do similarly.

 [20:39] Placed an if and a breakpoint to debug why the assertion fails.
 ```py
 if self.widget is None: